1activegeek/bootstrap-mac-os/README.md

     - tracking speed one notch below fast
   - More Gestures
     - App Expose - swipe down with three fingers
+  - get setup for trackpad or touchpad devices
 - Raycast - import settings from iCloud backup
   - option to script?
 Add to mackup?
   - fix screenshots folder pointer